UTCNCSSoftwareDesignTudor2018/sd-project-2018-turcu-lucian-andrei/README.md

 # Design Patterns:
      Facade - A single controller class in the communication layer.
      More implemented by Spring in the background.
-     TODO - more DPs in the client app.
+     Builder - DTO classes in the client implement an inner Builder class.

 # Relationships:
-     Article -> Author: ManyToOne
      Message -> User: ManyToOne
      Prescription -> Medication: OneToMany
      Other OneToOne relationships between various classes.